paulbayer/Inventory_Scripts/README.md

 ---
 ## CloudFormation Scripts
 - **all_my_stacks.sh**
-    - This script displays all CFT Stacks in all available accounts (by reading the credentials file and parsing the profiles to run against).
+    - This script displays all CFT Stacks in all available accounts (by running the "AllProfiles" script and parsing the profiles to run against).

 ## Config Rule Scripts
 - **all_my_config_rules.sh**
-    - This script displays all Config Rules and their state in all available accounts (by reading the credentials file and parsing the profiles to run against).
+    - This script displays all Config Rules and their state in all available accounts (by running the "AllProfiles" script and parsing the profiles to run against).

 ## CloudTrail Scripts
 - **all_my_trails.sh**
-    - This script displays all CloudTrail trails in all available accounts (by reading the credentials file and parsing the profiles to run against).
+    - This script displays all CloudTrail trails in all available accounts (by running the "AllProfiles" script and parsing the profiles to run against).
 ----
 ## EFS Scripts
 - **all_my_filesystems.sh**